durgadas311/Brisco/TheStory.md

-So, two theories came to mind: 1) This piece was created as part of the work on the DVD release, or 2) These grips pre-date the revolver and the revolver was cusomtimzed to fit the grips (usually it's the other way around).
+So, two theories came to mind: 1) This piece was created as part of the work on the DVD release, or 2) These grips pre-date the revolver and the revolver was customized to fit the grips (usually it's the other way around).
 In support of theory 2 is the fact that the backstrap looks different than the rest of the gun, and it's serial number is scratched-in instead of being stamped on like the other parts.
 So, I think there's still a chance that the grips